 On top of proving a useful template for the whole "walking simulator" niche, it offers a fascinating perspective on how story merges with gameplay and -thanks to a very unusual Italian translation- on how we can translate it.

-Near the end of Dear Esther, there is a moment that for me symbolizes the whole experience.
+Near the end of Dear Esther, there is a moment that sums up the whole experience.
 You have walked in complete solitude for about two hours when the path opens to shows a small cliff in the distance.
 There, next to a lit candle, you see a shape against the fog.
 It's all very dark, but it's unmistakably a human figure.

 As the path twists down before climbing up to the cliff, you start to picture what you might do, see, or say...